Print This Page

 MISTLETOE - There is a Solution

 There are no organic or chemical sprays that work to kill and control mistletoe without hurting the tree.
 On the other hand, it can be controlled.
-Mistletoe infests trees that are weak.
-Weakness in trees results from several factors.
+Mistletoe infests trees that are weak from one or more factors.
 Some varieties like hackberries have built-in weakness and almost always have mistletoe.
 Other trees such as elms and oaks develop mistletoe infestation and other parasites because of stress caused by improper planting, too much or too little water, too much or the wrong kind of fertilizer, soil compaction and the use of toxic chemical pesticides.

 It has been reported to us that the mere application of dry molasses will cause the mistletoe to fade out, but the entire procedure is the better way to go, plus it will help with issues other than parasites.

-The long term solution?
-The Sick Tree Treatment.
-The details keep being amended and improved.
-Here is the latest version.
+Details of the Sick Tree Treatment keep being amended and improved.
+Here is the latest version:

 NOTE: This solution works on other stress related tree issues, i.e. heavy gall infestation, sapsuckers and chewing rodents.